nebrius/raspi/README.md

 Raspi Core provides base support for the Raspberry Pi for the raspi suite of libraries.
 These libraries form the basis for [Raspi IO](https://github.com/bryan-m-hughes/raspi-io), an IO plugin that adds support for the Raspberry Pi to [Johnny-Five](https://github.com/rwaldron/johnny-five).

-This module, along with [Raspi Board](https://github.com/bryan-m-hughes/raspi-board) and [Raspi Peripheral](https://github.com/bryan-m-hughes/raspi-peripheral) forms the basis for a suite of modules that provide support for various peripherals.
+This module, along with [Raspi Board](https://github.com/bryan-m-hughes/raspi-board) and [Raspi Peripheral](https://github.com/bryan-m-hughes/raspi-peripheral) forms the basis for the Raspi.js suite of modules that provide support for various peripherals on the Raspberry Pi.

 Check out the following peripheral API modules: